Alex-avia/flipper-one-docs/docs/Page-1.md

 # Subdocument 1
-Looking at how changes are highlighte.
+Looking at how changes are highlighted.